Resources for Clients

 If you need a free immigration attorney . . .

 There is no right to a free lawyer in immigration court.
-There are very limited resources for free immigration attorneys in Massachusetts.
-For some potential resources, see –
+There are few free immigration attorneys in Massachusetts.
+For some resources, see –

-If you are eligible for U.S. citizenship (among other things, you must have had a green card for five years or three years if you are married to a U.S. citizen), this organization is a resource for assistance in applying for citizenship (and some other immigration benefits) –
+To be eligible for U.S. citizenship you must have had a green card for five years (or three years if you are married to a U.S. citizen), and meet several other requirements.
+Project Citizenship and Rian Immigrant Center offers free information about how to apply for U.S. citizenship and may help you fill out the application.

 If you or your family member has already been deported . . .

-If you are looking for more information . . .
+If you are looking for more information, try these resources:

 Photo Credit: Immigration & Citizenship Assistance